 How to Improve Marketing to Baby Boomers

-There is no shortage of blogs, guides, how-to articles and ebooks about how to target content and marketing strategies to millennials, but what about other groups?
-Even though millennials (defined as people who in the mid 2010s were between the ages of 18 and 34) are now the largest generation in the U.S. at over 75 million members, the baby boomer generation (people ages 51 to 69) is still a considerable force at over 74 million strong.
+There is no shortage of blogs, guides, how-to articles and ebooks about how to target content and marketing strategies to millennials, but what about marketing to baby boomers?
+Even though millennials (defined as people who in the mid 2010s were between the ages of 20 and 36) are now the largest generation in the U.S. at over 75 million members, the baby boomer generation is still a considerable force at over 76 million strong.

 Here are some insights into what the baby boomer generation wants and you can speak to them through your content.